-In contrastive learning, we use Normalized Temperature-scaled Cross Entropy \textit{NT-Xent}~\cite{simclr} with a temperature parameter 0.01.
-For projection head $H$, 2-layer MLP and a linear layer with the dimensions from the input to the output as [512, 512, 128] and [100, 100] for \{Corrupted CIFAR-10, BFFHQ, BAR\} and Colored MNIST respectively, following \cite{simclr} for the most of the settings.
+\textbf{Contrastive learning.} we use Normalized Temperature-scaled Cross Entropy \textit{NT-Xent}~\citep{simclr} with a temperature parameter 0.01.
+For projection head $H$, 2-layer MLP and a linear layer with the dimensions from the input to the output as [512, 512, 128] and [100, 100] for \{Corrupted CIFAR-10, BFFHQ , IN-9 and waterbirds\} and Colored MNIST respectively, following \citet{simclr} for the most of the settings.

-\paragraph{Encoder} For Colored MNIST, we use a 3-layer MLP encoder with a hidden dimension of 100 across all layers.

-\paragraph{Evaluation} Note here that, by following \cite{choo}, the performances on BFFHQ whose task is a binary classification are evaluated only on bias-free test samples that consist of young male and old female samples.
+\textbf{Evaluation.} Note here that, by following \citet{choo}, the performances on BFFHQ whose task is a binary classification, are evaluated only on bias-free test samples that consist of young male and old female samples.